vknguyen1902/R-datacamp-projects/README.md

 # DataCamp Projects
 This repo includes completed projects from DataCamp.com using R language to conduct data manipulation, data visualization, and data analysis for variety of datasets.
-Below is the list of projects with a brief description for each in chronological order.
+Below is the list of projects in chronological order with a brief description for each.

 # 1. Discovery of Handwashing Project

+   We look at the story of how a physician in the early 1800s had discovered the life-saving habit of handwashing in medical practice
-   Data Manipulation with dplyr

-   Data Visualization with ggplot2
+   Tasks: Data Manipulation with dplyr and Data Visualization with ggplot2

 # 2. Kaggle Data Science Survey

+   From a survey taken by Kagglers in 2017, let's find what programming languages are prominent in one of our largest data science community.
+Python or R?
-   Data Analysis with Tidyverse packages

-   Data Manipulation with dplyr

-   Data Visualization with ggplot2
+   Tasks: Data Analysis with Tidyverse packages, Data Manipulation with dplyr, and Data Visualization with ggplot2

 # 3. Musical Data Project